czaloumi/ironman-2019/README.md

 ![divconsistency](images/divisionconsistency.png)

 Male Pros and Males 30-39 perform the most consistently well in their respective divisions, and overall.
-This supports previous knowledge (not explored in this study) claiming that 30-39 is the prime age for traithletes because of the time it takes to train your body to compete in long endurance races.
+This supports previous knowledge (not explored in this study) claiming that 30-39 is the prime age for triathletes because of how long it takes to train your body to compete in long endurance races.

-Next I looked at how specialized an athlete is in a given event by defining their event specializations as follows:
+Next I looked at how specialized an athlete is in a given event by defining their event specializations as the difference of the event in question from the mean of the other two events.
+I then plotted the pro's specializations and their rank to give us a better idea on which events the pros focus on to become the best.

 ![dfexample](images/stand_spec_df_ex.png)